HautaniemiLab/SegmentQTL/README.md

     --covariates path/to/covariates.csv --copynumber path/to/copynumber.csv \
     --segmentation path/to/segmentation.csv --out_dir results/
 ```
 This option work with nominal and permutation mode.
-Using --all_variants option without specifying phenotype id runs the whole chromosome.

 ### 5. Generating Plots for Significant Associations